-Nuclear Magnetic Resonance: Ligands 4-9 were assigned by performing COSY, TOCSY and HSQC experiments on a 2 mM solution of the ligands dissolved in D2O, d6-DMSO 5%.
-For the STD NMR build-up curves, sample containing 1 mM substrate (Ligands 4-9) and 5 $\mu$ M CTB (each pentamer contains 5 equivalent binding sites), i.e., protein:ligand ([P]:[L]) ratio of 1:40 were prepared.
-The build-up curves were acquired with irradiation frequency 0.60 ppm, at 0.5 s, 1 s, 2 s, 3 s, 4 s and 5s, with a delay between experiment of 5 s and 256 scans.
-For the DEEP-STD NMR fingerprinting approach and on-resonance scanning of 3 NPG and ligands 4-7, STD NMR experiments at 2 s saturation time and 32 scans were performed at the irradiation frequencies of 0.60 ppm and 2.25 ppm.
+Ligands 4-9 were assigned by performing COSY, TOCSY, and HSQC experiments on a 2 mm solution of the ligands dissolved in D_2O , $[D_6]DMSO\ 5\%$.
+For the STD NMR build-up curves, sample containing 1 mm substrate (ligands 4-9) and 5 μ M CTB (each pentamer contains 5 equivalent binding sites), that is, protein/ligand ([P]/[L]) ratio of 1:40, were prepared.
+The build-up curves were acquired with irradiation frequency 0.60 ppm, at 0.5, 1, 2, 3, 4, and 5 s, with a delay between experiment of 5 s and 256 scans.
+For the DEEP-STD NMR fingerprinting approach and on-resonance scanning of 3NPG and ligands 4-7, STD NMR experiments at 2 s saturation time and 32 scans were performed at the irradiation frequencies of 0.60 ppm and 2.25 ppm.

-The STD NMR competitions experiments were performed on samples constituted of 1 mM ligand and 5 $\mu$ M CTB (each pentamer contains 5 equivalent binding sites), i.e., protein:ligand ([P]:[L]) ratio of 1:40.
-First, the STD NMR experiment of the ligand under investigation (Ligand 2 and 3) was performed (saturation time 2 s, delay between experiments 5s and 512 scans; the competitor ligand in equimolar concentration was freeze dried and added to the sample, then the experiment was repeated.
-Exchange-transferred-NOESY (tr-NOESY) experiments were performed with [P]:[L] 1:10 on the ternary complex of Ligand 3 and 3NPG with CTB (1 mM of each ligand and 20 $\mu$ M CTB), with mixing time 1.2 s, delay 2 s and 160 scans.
-As a control, the same experiment was performed on 3NPG/CTB, Ligand 3/CTB and CTB alone in the same conditions.
+The STD NMR competitions experiments were performed on samples constituted of 1 mm ligand and 5 μm CTB (each pentamer contains 5 equivalent binding sites), that is, protein/ligand ([P]/[L]) ratio of 1:40.
+First, the STD NMR experiment of the ligand under investigation (ligand 2 or 3) was performed (saturation time 2 s, delay between experiments 5 s and 512 scans; the competitor ligand in equimolar concentration was freeze dried and added to the sample, then the experiment was repeated.
+Exchange-transferred-NOESY (tr-NOESY) experiments were performed with [P]/ [L] = 1:10 on the ternary complex of ligand 3 and 3NPG with CTB (1 mm of each ligand and 20 μm CTB), with mixing time 1.2 s, delay 2 s, and 160 scans.
+As a control, the same experiment was performed on 3NPG/CTB, ligand 3/CTB, and CTB alone in the same conditions.
 All the NMR experiments were performed at 278 K.

 An STD pulse sequence that included 2.5 ms and 5 ms trim pulses and a 3 ms spoil gradient and water suppression by excitation sculpting with gradients was used (stddiffesgp.3).
-Saturation was achieved applying a train of 50 ms Gaussian pulses (0.40 mW) on the f2 channel, at 0 ppm or 7.27 ppm (on-resonance experiments) and 40 ppm (off-resonance experiments).
-The broad protein signals were removed using a 40 ms spinlock (T1p) filter (stddiff.3).
-Tr-NOESY experiments were performed using a phase-sensitive pulse program with gradient pulses in the mixing time and a relaxation delay of 2 s, with water suppression using 3-9-19 pulse sequence with gradients (noesyfpgpph19).[34],[35],[36] All the experiments were recorded at H frequency of 800.23 MHz on a Bruker Avance III spectrometer equipped with a 5-mmD probe TXI 800 MHz H-C/N-D-05 Z BTO.
+Saturation was achieved by applying a train of 50 ms Gaussian pulses (0.40 mW)

+on the f2 channel, at 0 ppm or 7.27 ppm (on-resonance experiments) and 40 ppm (off-resonance experiments).
+The broad protein signals were removed by using a 40 ms spinlock ($T{1\rho}$) filter (stddiff.3).
+Tr-NOESY experiments were performed by using a phase-sensitive pulse program with gradient pulses in the mixing time and a relaxation delay of 2 s, with water suppression using a 3-9-19 pulse sequence with gradients (noesyfpgpph19).
+[34,35,36] All the experiments were recorded at 1H frequency of 800.23 MHz with a Bruker Avance III spectrometer equipped with a 5-mmD probe TXI 800 MHz H-C/N-D-05 Z BTO.